fullstack-development/developers-roadmap/frontend/junior-1/js.md

 * Which JS data types are mutable and which are not?
 * What is a reference to a variable?
 * What is `NaN`?
 How do you check whether a variable is `NaN`?
-* What does it mean to create an object using constructor?
-Using literal?
+* What does it mean to create an object using a constructor?
+Using a literal?
-* When is it best to call an object's property using dot notation as opposed to square brackets?
+* When would you use dot notation as opposed to square brackets to access an object property?
 * What will happen if you try to get a property that the object doesn't have?
 * What does `hasOwnProperty` accomplish?
 * When do you use `null` as opposed to `undefined`?